AgentA12/ChallengeFive-Work-Day-Scheduler/README.md

 ## Challenges I Faced While Developing

 ### This weeks project required me to learn how to navigate through third party API documentation.
-Specifically reading about the date object and moment js was some I hadn't done before and took me a bit to understand, for example comparing different times with moment methods.
+Specifically reading about the date object and moment js was something I hadn't done before and took me a bit to understand, for example comparing different times with moment methods.
 Although it was difficult at times it was rewarding in the end.